The Featherz: 2019–present - Side projects

-Centric also formed all-female Slade tribute band Slady, with drummer Fiona Dulake and bassist Wendy Solomon (aka Angel Melodyhorn - the partner of David Woodcock who has guested with the full band, billed as "Our Friend Stan"), who made their debut in Southend in November 2018.
+Centric also formed all-female Slade tribute band Slady, with drummer Fiona Dulake and bassist Wendy Solomon, who made their debut in Southend in November 2018.
 The band were later joined by guitarist Annie Needham and drummer Sophie Reed who replaced Dulake.
 Respectively, Centric, Solomon, Reed and Needham adopted the aliases Gobby Holder, Jem Lea.
 Donna Powell and Davina Hill in the band.
-Since February 2019, this project has been Centric's main focus and they played at Slade's main fan convention in Wolverhampton in Octobers of 2019, 2021 and 2022.
+Since February 2019, this project has been Centric's main focus and they played at Slade's main fan convention in Wolverhampton in October of 2019.
 They were listed in Metro as one of three "Acts To Catch This Christmas" in their 'Going Out' section.

-Slady's live set for 2021 featured a track-by-track performance of the hit album Slade Alive!.
-Needham left Slady at the end of 2021, once all existing commitments were completed, to focus on her other band Sweet Giant (formerly Big Peyote).
-The search for Needham's replacement received press coverage in the Shropshire Star.
-She was replaced by Dawn Firth-Godbehere as the new "Davina Hill" in early 2022.
-Shortly afterwards, Jessica Dann replaced Reed as "Donna Powell" on drums.
-Both Needham and Reed have occasionally returned to stand in for their respective successors.
+A search for a new guitarist received press coverage in the Shropshire Star in 2022.